Vshepard879/Note-Taker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Deployed Website
-View teh deployed page at https://note-taker-vshepard879.herokuapp.com/notes
+View the deployed page at https://note-taker-vshepard879.herokuapp.com/notes

 ## Acceptance Criteria